edgedb/easy-edgedb/README.md

 }
 ```

+So in a real game we would create some other smaller location types and make them a link from the `property important_places` inside `City`.
+We might also move `important_places` to `Place` so that types like `Region` could link from it too.

-We also had to use `abstract annotation` to add a new annotation:
+Annotations: we used `abstract annotation` to add a new annotation:

 ```
 abstract annotation warning;
 ```

 because by default a type [can only have annotations](https://www.edgedb.com/docs/datamodel/annotations#ref-datamodel-annotations) called `title`, `description`, or `deprecated`.
 We only used annotations for fun for this one type, because nobody else is working on our database yet.
-But if we were to grow it into a real database for a game with multiple people working on it, we would want to put annotations everywhere to make sure that everyone knows how to use each type in the right way.
+But if we were to grow it into a real database for a game with multiple people working on it, we would want to put annotations everywhere to make sure that users know how to use each type in the right way.

 Our `Lord` type was only created to show how to use `constraint expression on`, which lets us make our own constraints: